Sammmte/Paps-PlainStateMachine/README.md

 The IState.Exit() function will be called when the current state gets replaced after a transition or when a state machine is stopped.

-IState.Update() function gets called on the current state when you call the IFSM.Update() function of your state machine object.
+IState.Update() function gets called on the current state when you call the PlainStateMachine.Update() function of your state machine object.

 ### Guard Conditions